pritishkshetre/pritishkshetre/README.md

 - 💬 I'm working as Network Security Project Associate.
 - 🌱 I’m currently learning new technologies.
 - 💬 Ask me about business insights.
-- Check out my Project in the field of IoT Security
+- Check out my Project in the field of IoT Security, Cloud Management
+- To want to see my project work message me on LinkedIn
-- Also let me know if you want insight of PG- DITISS
+- Also let me know if you want insight of PG- DITISS.
+Message me on LinkedIn